busypeoples/busypeoples.github.io/_posts/2014-06-15-testing-d3-with-jasmine.markdown

 Further all tests should be up and running and passing successfully.

 Finally we will also try to build some transitions and also test them.
-Jasmine offers helpful methods for async operations like _waitFor_ and _wait_ and _runs_.
+Jasmine offers helpful methods for async operations like _waitFor_, _wait_ and _runs_.

-We will use _waits_ method to delay the test being executed.
+We will use the _waits_ method to delay the test being executed.
 By defining _waits(1000)_ and wrapping the expected result inside the _runs_ method we can make sure that the transition has already ended.
-For more information on [asynchronous specs in jasmine](https://github.com/pivotal/jasmine/wiki/Asynchronous-specs)
+Also see the documentation for more information on [asynchronous specs in jasmine](https://github.com/pivotal/jasmine/wiki/Asynchronous-specs)

-In our example implementation we defined a delay time 500ms, for the test we will set 1000ms.
+In our example implementation we defined a delay time of 500ms, for the test we will set waits to 1000ms.
 If you want to see the chart being created on every test, you could also set the wait up to f.e.
 3000ms, to really see the chart being created and destroyed again.

-We should a simple button somewhere, as we will test a transition by simply setting new data as well as simulating a button click.
+We should also add a simple button somewhere, as we will test a transition by simply setting new data as well as simulating a button click.

 ```html
 <button id="switch">Switch Data</button>